apostrophecms/docs/docs/guide/template-filters.md

 ### `| jsonAttribute(options)`

 Given JavaScript data, this filter escapes it correctly to be the value of a `data-` attribute of an element in the page.
-It does not add the `"` quote characters, but it does escape any `"` characters in the JSON string.
+It does not add the `"` quote characters around the attribute itself, but it does escape any `"` characters in the JSON string.

 `options` may be omitted.
 If `options.single` is truthy, single-quotes are escaped instead, and you must use `'` \(single quotes\) to quote the attribute.
 This saves space and is more readable in "view page source."